Lucas Margenot '17

 Kathryn Ennist '06

 I am the Teen and Reference Librarian at the Hillsdale Public Library in Hillsdale, NJ.
-This is a fairly new position for me, although I have worked at the library part-time since I was fourteen.
 My responsibilities include collection management and development for both the teen and reference areas of the library.
 I am also in charge of teen program development and handle all reference questions.
-This position requires a Masters in Information and Library Science, so I am currently attending San Jose State University via online coursework.
+Additionally, I serve in a managerial capacity, scheduling staff hours and handling any issues that arise when the Library’s director is not available.
+This position requires a Masters in Information and Library Science, for which I received a degree from San Jose State University in December of 2017.

 My Saint Michael's education has been invaluable over the years.
 At UBS, my ability to think critically and approach problems with logic helped me establish myself within my field as someone who found solutions to the more challenging situations we came across.
 Now that I am working as a professional librarian, the same still holds true.
-My background in mathematics as well as in the financial world provide me with a unique set of skills that help me approach my current responsivities in a way that other librarians might not think of.
-I have found that this has been extremely helpful both in my daily work and also while attending classes for my MLIS.
+My background in mathematics as well as in the financial world provide me with a unique set of skills that help me approach my current responsibilities in a way that other librarians might not think to.
+My goal is to move into a Library Director position in the next few years, and I know these skills and experiences will help me in that endeavor as well.

 Scott Hamshaw '06